Additional Funding Opportunity for COVID-Impacted Health Care Providers

 6. Report on Use of Funds

-All providers receiving Provider Relief Fund payments are required to comply with the reporting requirements described in the Terms and Conditions and specified in future directions issued by the HHS Secretary.
+All COVID impacted Healthcare Providers receiving Provider Relief Fund payments are required to comply with the reporting requirements described in the Terms and Conditions and specified in future directions issued by the HHS Secretary.

 HHS will require recipients to submit future reports relating to the recipient’s use of Provider Relief Fund money.

 Provider Relief Fund payments may be used to cover lost revenue attributable to COVID-19 or health-related expenses purchased to prevent, prepare for, and respond to coronavirus, including but not limited to:

 - Reporting COVID-19 test results to federal, state, or local governments

 - The building or constructing temporary structures for COVID-19 patient care or non-COVID-19 patients in a separate area

 - Acquiring additional resources, including facilities, supplies, or staffing to expand or preserve care delivery

 Recipients of >$10,000 will be required to submit reports about the use of their Provider Relief Fund distribution.
 For more information, read General and Targeted Distribution Post-Payment Notice of Reporting Requirement – PDF.